 However, when these are supplied to businesses outside of the UK (including overseas parent companies), advice needs to be sought as to what rate of VAT, if any, to use and importantly the VAT implications in the country where the goods or services are received.
 In particular, the movement of goods across borders can be a complicated issue and there may be VAT registration requirements outside of the UK.
-Advice on VAT, Customs Duty and the requirements to clear Customs should be obtained.
+VAT and Customs Duty advice may be required.